This Is the Real Difference Between MCT Oil and Tec Temper

 What is Tec Temper?

 Tec Temper oil is kind of like Superman.
-When it comes to state-of-the-art vaping technology, it’s everywhere -- but you never see it.
 It’s odorless, without a noticeable after-effect on its own.
 But it’s there, in small amounts, in many of the commercial foods, fragrances, and other common products that need a carrying agent.

 The Tec-Temper product we’ve developed is a triethyl citrate base built from a blend of odorless terpenes.
 It’s boiling point is 294 degrees Celsius, and doesn’t have the noticeably pronounced effects of most MCT oils.
 With the Abstrax Tec Temper product, you get the benefits of high-performing terpenes rich in antioxidant and anti-irritant properties.
 Every batch uses our rigorously tested recipe developed by our scientists and is produced onsite to guarantee consistency.
 No more worrying about cheap fillers that are both lower in quality and harder to source on an ongoing basis.